telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-converter.md

 ## ConverterAttribute

-Sometimes the editors work with types that are not the same as the property type.
-In this case you can use a converter.
-The converters should implement the **IPropertyConverter** interface.
-The converter attribute requires the type of the converter that will be used.
+There are cases when the editors require types that are not the same as the property type defined in the business object.
+In these case users can use a converter class.
+This is a custom class implementing the **IPropertyConverter** interface.
+The next example demonstrates how such converted can be used.

 ### Example